June 11, 2024

 How much do YouTube Shorts pay for 1,000 views?

-YouTube Shorts pay creators based on a number of factors, and there isn't a fixed rate per 1,000 views.
-Earnings depend on the YouTube Partnership Program, viewer engagement, and location.
+YouTube Shorts pay creators based on a number of factors.
+While there isn't a fixed rate per 1,000 views, the average cost-per-mille is between $13.03 and $15.34

 How do I enable YouTube Shorts?